Nolram12345/DevTextures/README.md

 # DevTextures
-A small library of various CC0 textures and surface imperfections, mainly as placeholder for graphics development.
+A small library of various CC0 textures and surface imperfections, mainly as placeholders for graphics development.

 All textures are 4k PNG textures.
 "Regular textures" (so non channel-specific textures like surface imperfections) are in the metallic/roughness PBR format.